enkidevs/curriculum/python/core/working-with-strings/string-formatting.md

 print('Learning Python with %s, workout number %d.' % (app, workout_number))
 # Learning Python with Enki, workout number 3.
 ```

+Although useful when working with a low number of variables, you can see how readability decreases as the number of variables used increases.

 Since Python 2.6, a new method of string formatting has been introduced.
 You can now call the `str.format()` method on any string.
 The functionality is similar, but instead of `%s`, `%d`, or `%f`, you now have to use curly brackets `{}`.